piastry/cifs-utils/mount.cifs.rst

 The primary mechanism for making configuration changes and for reading debug information for the cifs vfs is via the Linux /proc filesystem.
-In the directory */proc/fs/cifs* are various configuration files and pseudo files which can display debug information.
+In the directory */proc/fs/cifs* are various configuration files and pseudo files which can display debug information and performance statistics.
 There are additional startup options such as maximum buffer size and number of buffers which only may be set when the kernel cifs vfs (cifs.ko module) is loaded.
 These can be seen by running the ``modinfo`` utility against the file cifs.ko which will list the options that may be passed to cifs during module installation (device driver load).
 For more information see the kernel file *fs/cifs/README*.
+When configuring dynamic tracing (trace-cmd) note that the list of SMB3 events which can be enabled can be seen at:
+*/sys/kernel/debug/tracing/events/cifs/*.

+********
+SECURITY
+********

+The use of SMB2.1 or later (including the latest dialect SMB3.1.1) is recommended for improved security and SMB1 is no longer requested by default at mount time.
+Old dialects such as CIFS (SMB1, ie vers=1.0) have much weaker security.
+Use of CIFS (SMB1) can be disabled by modprobe cifs disable_legacy_dialects=y.

 ****
 BUGS